iOmega8561/EasyVNC/README.md

 - 🔓 Supports basic **VNC Password** and **plain VeNCrypt**

 > [!IMPORTANT]
 > VNC is based on a very old protocol.
 Nowadays it really is not considered safe to expose a VNC server to the internet.
-Due to this fact, EasyVNC is design to **not support** encrypted connection with **SSL** or **TLS**.
+Due to this fact, EasyVNC is designed to **not support** encrypted connection with **SSL** or **TLS**.
 If you want to host a VNC server, my personal recommendation is to expose it behind a modern and secure VPN.

 ## 📦 Tech Stack